kusbr/Bicep-Hackathon/readme.md

 - Host with bicep environment and VisualStudio Code
 - Cloud Shell
-- Azure Pipelines (not recommended for this lab but surely recommended for projects)
+- Azure Pipelines (not recommended for this lab but must for projects)

 ### Host pre-requisites: